-The foreign company must show that it is lawfully existing and duly incorporated in its home country.
-For this purpose, the foreign company must provide the competent Commercial Register with an excerpt from the foreign commercial register or register of companies; if no such register exists under the law of the foreign company’s home country, the foreign company must otherwise provide official evidence that it lawfully exists.
+- The foreign company must show that it is lawfully existing and duly incorporated in its home country.
+For this purpose, it must provide the competent Commercial Register with an excerpt from the foreign commercial register or register of companies; if no such register exists under the law of the foreign company’s home country, it must provide official evidence that it lawfully exists.

-The foreign company must provide evidence that the foreign company has decided to establish a Swiss branch office.
-Such evidence may be brought by an excerpt of the minutes of a meeting of the board of directors or other corporate body of the foreign company which is empowered to establish branch offices.
+- The foreign company must provide evidence that it has decided to establish a Swiss branch office during formation and administration.
+This evidence might include some of the minutes of a meeting from the board of directors or another corporate body of the foreign company which is empowered to establish branch offices.

-The Swiss branch office must be given a name pursuant to Swiss standards (see below).
+- The Swiss branch office that your foreign company is assigned to during formation and administration must be given a name pursuant to Swiss standards (see below).

-The Swiss branch office must have one or several signatories authorized to act on behalf of the Swiss branch office (see below).
+- The Swiss branch office must have one or several signatories authorised to act on behalf of the Swiss branch office (see below).

-The foreign corporation may enact additional rules applicable only to the branch office.
+- The foreign company may enact additional rules applicable only to the Swiss branch office.
 Under certain circumstances, these rules are recorded in the Commercial Register.

-The establishment of a branch office must be notified to, and registered with, the competent Commercial Register.
-The corresponding application must be filed by one or several members of the board of directors of the foreign company authorized to act on behalf of the foreign company.
+- The establishment of a branch office must be notified to and registered with the competent Commercial Register.
+The corresponding application must be filed by one or several members of the board of directors in the foreign company who are authorised to act on behalf of it.

-The branch office of a foreign company is limited in the choice of its corporate name.
-The name of the branch office must indicate
+The branch office of a foreign company set up during Swiss company formation and administration is limited in the choice of its corporate name.
+The name of the branch office must indicate:

 - an expressed designation of the branch office as such.

-If a foreign company establishes a branch office in Switzerland, it must record the persons authorized to act on behalf of the branch office.
-The entry in the Commercial Register may specify that authorized signatories may only act on behalf of the branch office, not on behalf of the principal office of the foreign company.
-At least one person – or two persons with joint signatory authority – must be residing in Switzerland and must be recorded in the competent Commercial Register as being authorized to act on behalf of the foreign branch office.
+If a foreign company establishes a branch office in Switzerland, it must record the persons authorised to act on behalf of the Swiss branch office.
+The entry in the Commercial Register may specify that authorised signatories may only act on behalf of the branch office, not on behalf of the principal office of the foreign company.
+At least one person providing their authorised signature must be residing in Switzerland and must be recorded in the competent Commercial Register as being authorised to act on behalf of the foreign branch office.